Greece–Israel relations: Cultural relations

-Historically important is the presence of the Romaniote Jews in Greece and also in the today Israel.
-The Romaniotes are using the Judaeo-Greek language for centuries in their Jewish prayer liturgy.
+The presence of the Romaniote Jews in Greece and in modern Israel is historically important.
+The Romaniotes have used the Judaeo-Greek language for centuries in their Jewish prayer liturgy.

-Today with the financial help of the Onassis Foundation a faculty for Byzantine and Modern Hellenic studies in the University of Haifa has been established and many faculties for the study of the Ancient Greek Culture are spread around Israel.
+With the financial help of the Onassis Foundation a faculty for Byzantine and Modern Hellenic studies in the University of Haifa has been established, and many faculties for the study of the Ancient Greek Culture are spread around Israel.
 In 2015 a faculty for Judaic studies was opened in the Aristotle University of Thessaloniki with the financial help of the Jewish community of Thessaloniki.

 Greek singers and Israel

 Greek music is considered the most popular foreign genre in Israel after American and British music.
 Israel is the top destination for Greek music concerts alongside Germany, the United Kingdom and Cyprus.
 Popular Greek singers who have performed in Israel include Manolis Angelopoulos, Eleftheria Arvanitaki, George Dalaras, Haris Alexiou, Glykeria and Natassa Theodoridou.
 In December 2012 Natassa Theodoriou performed some of her songs in Tel Aviv Performing Arts Center in Hebrew.
 In 2007 during the interview of Shimon Peres by Hellenic Broadcasting Corporation on George Dalaras concert in Israel, President Peres stated: "In Israel we love the Greek music.
 For us Greece is a country but also a melody".

 A special broadcasting day of Greek classical and modern music was organised on 12 June 2013 by the Israel Broadcasting Authority, in cooperation with the Embassy of Greece in Tel Aviv.
 The program started with an hourly show, presented by Ambassador Lampridis and the Director of the Radio Station Arie Yass with an emphasis on the roots and the historical evolution of modern Greek music.
 During the whole day, Kol Ha Musica broadcast works of modern Greek composers including Hatzidakis, Theodorakis, Spanoudakis, Remboutsika, Karaidrou, Mikroutsikos and Markopoulos.
 The programme also included Sephardi music from Thessaloniki and Rhodes.

-The Israeli radio show Yaron Enosh is almost completely dedicated to Greece and its culture, music, philosophy and history, and has an audience of approximately 800,000 Israeli listeners.
+The Israeli radio show Kol Shishi, hosted by Yaron Enosh, is almost completely dedicated to Greece and its culture, music, philosophy and history, and has an audience of approximately 800,000 Israeli listeners.
 In Israel there are 12 internet radio stations that broadcast exclusively Greek music.